 Watering trees and plants, raking leaves

-Cleaning out and cleaning the refrigerator and getting rid of spoiled produce
+Cleaning the refrigerators and getting rid of spoiled produce

 Keeping cabinets clean and straight

-Tenured, mature, self- motivated JV’s will have special privileges to feed baby birds and squirrels.
+Tenured, mature, self-motivated JV’s may have special privileges to feed baby birds and squirrels.